-Here is a quick travel guide to Maastricht:
+If you’re as excited as we are, here’s a quick travel guide to Maastricht:

 The warm season in the city lasts for approximately three months, which starts in June through September.
 On the other hand, the cold season lasts for almost four months, starting from November to March.